bravesoftdz/bayesfilter/README.md

 p0, p1, ..... , pn
 ````

 It then finds the 15 word probabilities that are furthest from 0.5.
-These are the words that are most likely to tell us whether the text is in, or out of the category.
+These are the words that are most likely to tell us whether the text is in, or out, of the category.
 These probabilities are then combined into a single probability:

 ````
 p0...p14 / (p0...p14 + (1 - p0)...(1-p14))